 Modeling small cap equities has additional challenges due to lack of data across countries, with small cap data in many markets only available in the last decade.
-To account for this, we focus exclusively on the Russell 2000 and MSCI EAFE Small indices.
+To account for this, we focus exclusively on the U.S, Developed and Developed Ex-U.S. indices.

-The methodology employed for small caps is the same as for large cap assets with the exception of model growth in real earnings per share.
+The methodology employed for small caps is the same as for large cap assets with the exception of modeling growth in real earnings per share.
 Due to the trend in the historical data, we utilize a linear trend instead of a logarithmic trend, which is necessary to account for many periods of negative earnings for small cap indices.
 Because we are starting with a linear trendline, an additional step is necessary to measure the growth rate of the regression based trendline by looking at the difference between the start and end points relative to the amount of time that has passed.

-In addition, since we don't have multiple countries to utilize for cross-sectional averaging, we instead average measure growth in the Russell 2000 with a Bayesian prior of 2.5% growth.
-We continue to include this prior until the year 2020, at which point the MSCI EAFE Small asset has 20 years of data from which to create a stable estimate of real earnings per share growth for that index.
-From 2020 onward, the prior is replaced with the estimate of real EPS growth for MSCI EAFE Small.
-The resulatant real EPS growth estimate is then used for both Russell 2000 and MSCI EAFE Small as we don't have sufficient information to differentiate between growth rates of global small caps.
+In addition, since we don't have multiple countries to utilize for cross-sectional averaging, we instead average measure growth in the U.S. with a Bayesian prior of 2.5% growth.
+We continue to include this prior until the year 2020, at which point the non-U.S. small cap assets have 20 years of data from which to create a stable estimate of real earnings per share growth for that index.
+From 2020 onward, the prior is replaced with the estimate of real EPS growth for non-U.S. small cap assets.
+The resulatant real EPS growth estimate is then used for all regions as we don't have sufficient information to differentiate between growth rates of global small caps.